Transforming Your Course

 |Tip 4||Develop Your Online Teaching and Technology Skills

 Select and integrate technology tools to support learning in your online course.
-Take advantage of The Stearns Center resources available to Mason faculty for transforming teaching, including the Course (Re)Design Academy, Online Course Design Institute (OCDI), and OLC Workshops.
+Take advantage of The Stearns Center resources available to Mason faculty for transforming teaching, including the Course (Re)Design Academy, Teaching Online Practices and Strategies (TOPS), and OLC Workshops.

 Stearns Center: Digital Learning and Teaching Excellence